 Vibration Detectors

-· Hydrodynamic bearing machines intended to operate at synchronous speeds greater than or equal to 1200 rpm, or when specified for other speeds, shall be equipped with noncontacting vibration probes and a phase-reference probe, or shall have provisions for the installation of these probes.
+· Motors with hydrodynamic bearings and synchronous speeds greater than or equal to 1200 rpm, or when specified for other speeds, shall be equipped with noncontacting vibration probes and a phase-reference probe, or shall have provisions for the installation of these probes.
 Noncontacting vibration probes and phase-reference probes shall be installed in accordance with API 670.
 Shaft surface preparation in the probe area shall be in accordance with 4.4.5.1.6.

 · The leads of the noncontacting vibration probes shall be physically protected by the use of conduit or other purchaser specified means and shall be secured to prevent movement.